easonmath/easonmath.github.io/_pages/about.md

 - Algorithmic number theory
 - Isogeny-based cryptography

 🎓 I obtained my B.S. and M.S. in Mathematics.
-During my Master's program, I served as a research assistant at CITI, Academia Sinica, Taiwan.
+During my Master's program, I served as a research assistant for half a year at CITI, Academia Sinica, Taiwan.

-I apologize for the lack of interesting information on this website (please feel free to send me an email).
-More details will be here someday — I am currently unsure how to protect myself and all the names (especially women) mentioned here from harassment by X2 below.

 ---